owengretzinger/gitreadme/README.md

 - [ ] Fix New README button overlapping with header on mobile dashboard
 - [ ] Make repo packer internal server more descriptive
 - [ ] Make pen in logo orange instead of yellow, make background lighter in favicon
-- [ ] Save to DB when editing generated README
 - [ ] Improve mobile nav (star not showing up ?)
 - [ ] New font
 - [ ] Add FAQ